dr-gazpacho/hey_jay/README.md

 ## Assemble the Hey Jay
 ![Plug in the components](/images/h_1.jpg)
+*Pico, APDS-9960, and TRRS Jack all plugged into a breadboard*
 1. Plug in the components
     * Plug your TRRS Jack into Column A. The Ring pin should be in Row 25 and the Sleeve should be in Row 30
     * Plug the APDS-9960 into Column J. The VIN pin should be in Row 25 and the INT pin should be in row 30.
 ![Build the RC Circuit](/images/h_2.jpg)
+*Techincally this should smooth out voltage fluctuations and give you cleaner audio*
 2. Build the RC Circuit
     * In Column B, plug one leg of your resistor into Row 21 and the other into Row 23
     * In Colum C, plug one leg of your capacitor into Row 22 and the other into Row 32
 3. Connect the the Pico to the TRRS Jack with Jumper Wires
-![Ground the TRRS Jack and RC Circuit](/images/h_3.jpg)
+![Ground the TRRS Jack and RC Circuit](/images/h_3.jpg) *You can use any of the Row Gs*
     * Ground the TRRS Jack and RC Circuit - one wire to RC circuit and one to the TRRS Jack
         1. Connect Column A Row G to Column A Row 22
         2. Connect Column A Row G to Column C Row 30 (Sleeve pin on TRRS Jack); you can use the same row G you used for the previous step.
-![Run signal through RC circuit to the TRRS Jack](/images/h_4.jpg)
+![Run signal through RC circuit to the TRRS Jack](/images/h_4.jpg) *Taking one audio signal coming out the Pico's Pin 2 and sending it to both left and right channels*
     * Run signal through RC circuit to the TRRS Jack
         1. Connect Column B Row 2 to Column A Row 21
         2. Connect Column A Row 23 to Column C Row 29 (RIGHT pin)
         3. Connect Column D Row 29 to ColumnC Row 26 (LEFT pin)
 4. Connect the Pico to the APDS-9960
-![Power and ground the APDS-9960](/images/h_5.jpg)
+![Power and ground the APDS-9960](/images/h_5.jpg) *This component needs to be powered from the Pico directly*
     * Power and ground the APDS-9960
         1. Connect Column I Row 3V to Column I Row 25 (VIN pin)
         2. Connect Column I Row G to Column I Row 27 (GND pin)
-![Connect the SDA and SCL lines to APDS-9960](/images/h_6.jpg)
+![Connect the SDA and SCL lines to APDS-9960](/images/h_6.jpg) *serial data and serial clock lines allow the pico to communicate with the sensor via I2C*
     * Connect the SDA and SCL lines to APDS-9960
         1. Connect Column B Row 5 to Column I Row 28 (SCL pin)
         2. Connect Column B Row 4 to Column I Row 29 (SDA pin)